SpyCooper/Dijkstras-Algorithm/README.md

 # Dijkstra's Algorithm
-This is my implementation of Dijkstra's algorithm for finding the shortest distance path.
+This is my implementation of Dijkstra's algorithm for finding the shortest distance path in a graph data structure.

 This was a project for my data structures class that I took in spring of 2023.

 Some of the code was given to us from our textbook, however I had to change a good portion of it to fit how I was implementing the code and problem as a whole.

 # To run the program